How to improve your writing skills this summer

 Writing, and especially good writing is a complex process and can be quite an overwhelming one.
 Have you ever heard about writer’s block?
 If you’ve experienced it, you’ll know there’s no fun in that.
-And although it can happen to anyone, there is a known truth: writing skills can be taught and more important, you can improve your writing skills.
+And although it can happen to anyone, there is a known truth: writing skills can be taught, and more importantly, you can improve your writing skills.
 And what better time to do that than in summer when you have plenty of time.
 Here are 5 tips we have for you on how to improve your writing skills this summer.

 5 tips on how to improve your writing skills